Skip to main content

 Pro tip: You can toggle on the option to match the identified properties in past ads that don’t have identifiers in their ad names

 With your naming conventions set, Motion’s Comparative Reports become fully automated.
 Now you can easily compare creators, formats, or vendors side by side.
-And here’s the best part: Motion auto-updates these reports as new values are added.
-So, if you bring in a new influencer, their ads will automatically show up in your report—no manual updates needed!
+And here’s the best part: Motion auto-updates these reports as new values are added!

 Instead of filtering manually by campaign names or individual ads, you can now: